ministryofjustice/opg-terraform-aws-account/docs/pull_request_template.md

 ## Learning

 Any tips and tricks, blog posts or tools which helped you.
-Plus anything notable you've discovered about the Modernising LPA service
+Plus anything notable you've discovered.